Generic Name: fentanyl (sublingual) (FEN tan il sub LIN gwal)

-Since Abstral is used as needed, you are not likely to miss a dose.
-Do not take extra medicine to make up the missed dose.
+Since Abstral is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

-What should I avoid while taking Abstral?
+What should I avoid while using Abstral?

-This medication may impair your thinking or reactions.
+This medicine may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Abstral will affect you.
-Do not drink alcohol.
-It can increase your risk of a dangerous side effect while taking Abstral.
+Dizziness or severe drowsiness can cause falls or other accidents.

 Abstral side effects

 confusion, extreme fear, unusual thoughts or behavior;

-Less serious Abstral side effects may include:
+Common Abstral side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Abstral side effects (in more detail)
+See also: Side effects (in more detail)

 What other drugs will affect Abstral?